|June 2009: Hosted Regional Conference on Teen Pregnancy Prevention with

 New Britain Commission On Youth Services

-GNBTPP selected as program expert to participate on
+March 2005: Selected as a program expert to participate on a panel

 November 2003: Governor Rowland Proclaims 11/15/03 as